How Rah-e-Maa led to fathers

 They met with Dr. Agha Ali Raza, who leads the Center for Speech and Language Technologies (CSaLT) at ITU.
 Dr. Raza saw value in targeting expecting fathers to improve maternal health outcomes and proposed a hotline-like, voice-based service that could get important health-related information to an expecting father over a simple phone call.
 Soon enough, they were joined by ITU's former employee, Mustafa Naseem, as an ICTD consultant.

 Enter: Super Abbu.
-Dr. Agha, Ahmad, Naseem and their colleagues set up a nonprofit organization within ITU called Rah-e-maa or "Path of the Mother".
-The Rah-e-maa soon developed an Integrated Voice Response (IVR) platform, called Super Abbu.
+Dr. Agha, Ahmad, Naseem and their colleagues set up a nonprofit organization within ITU called Rah-e-Maa or "Path of the Mother".
+The Rah-e-Maa soon developed an Integrated Voice Response (IVR) platform, called Super Abbu.
+This service was initially led by Ahmad but has since been handed over to Behzad Taimur, who, today, leads the service as its program manager.
 The Super Abbu service was simple: An expecting father seeking information on some aspect of maternal health could simply dial a number and record a question.
-The question was transmitted to a specialist doctor who could receive the question on a mobile app that Rah-e-maa had had designed to support Super Abbu.
+The question was transmitted to a specialist doctor who could receive the question on a mobile app that Rah-e-Maa had had designed to support Super Abbu.
 On receiving the question, the doctor could type or voice-record their answer onto the same app.
 The answer was, then, transmitted back to the enquirer, who could listen to it on a simple phone.

 Interestingly, that was not all.
 Super Abbu also served as a social media platform.
 Users could record their experiences with maternal health challenges, listen to others' experiences, comment on them and share them with others!
 Put simply, Super Abbu was health-focused Facebook on a simple phone!
 Not only could users get health-related information, but they could also connect with other people who shared their experiences or could add something to them.
 Since the social media-like features were speech-based and could be navigated merely by pressing keys on a simple phone, the Super Abbu platform was widely accessible.
 Put another way, users didn't necessarily have to be literate or tech-savvy or fall into an income bracket that could afford more high-end technology, to use it.